maximoortelli/Leaderboard/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Feature-Hit the API. <a name="about-project"></a>
+# 📖 Feature-Final touches. <a name="about-project"></a>

-Leaderboard: Hit the API.
-In this activity i will create a new game with the name of my choice by using the API.
-Make sure that i saved the ID of my game that will be returned by API.
-Implement the "Refresh" button that will get all scores for a game.
-From the API (receiving data from the API and parsing the JSON).
-Implement the form "Submit" button that will save a score for a game created by my (sending data to the API).
-Use arrow functions instead of the function keyword.
-Use async and await JavaScript features to consume the API.
-No styling is required.
+Leaderboard:Final touches.
+In this activity you will finalize the Leaderboard list app, adding the styles needed to make it look great.
+At this point i should have a fully working app that uses only basic styles to make the layout workMake,i you should improve the look and feel of the application, adding the styles of my choice.
+I keep the general layout of the wireframe, this is the only mandatory requirement.
+Now you should improve the look and feel of the application, adding the styles of your choice.
+Please keep the general layout of the wireframe, this is the only mandatory requirement.
+You can use plain CSS or any CSS framework, i decide.

 ## 🛠 Built With <a name="built-with"></a>